 To make it even easier to take all these fun variations and ways to play with you to Singing Time, I’ve formatted this post into an easy to print lesson plan!
 It’s just a simple 1-page overview of how to introduce the activity and the 5 ways to play included here.

-What other fun ways could you use bouncing balloons in Primary to review songs?
+What other fun different ways could you use bouncing balloons in Primary to review songs next time?